christopherwoodall/prompt2cve/.github/README.md

 ## Description
 Minimal example of using LLMs and MCP to test CVEs.
 This example uses the `gradio` library to create a vulnerable service that is exploitable via LFI (CVE-2024-1561).
-The goal is to use the `mcp` library to scan for open ports and exploit the vulnerability by sending a request to the server for the file at `/etc/shadow`.
+The goal is to use the tools to scan for open ports and exploit the vulnerability by sending a request to the server for the file at `/etc/shadow`.

 ## Demo